Everything involves testing and patience, especially involving digital technologies.

 Lulu agreed to reprinting both orders, and I thought “we’ll see if they get things sorted.”

 I took the book off the Online Shop till I got some answers from Lulu.
 Just FRAK me.
 NOT HAPPY.
 And of course this happened on a weekend, so the support ticket was not even seen till Monday morning.

-Hopefully the replacements will be printed correctly, but the two wrong in a row very much erodes my confidence in Lulu’s Print on Demand model.
+I was hopeful that the replacements will be printed correctly, but the two wrong in a row kind of eroded my confidence in Lulu’s Print on Demand model.
 It’s Me and the Studio’s reputation on the line if people get crappy books!
-But the idea of starting over with a new vendor is … not ideal.
+But the idea of starting over with a new vendor was … not ideal.

-After about a week and a half, we received both re-orders, and they were both okay.
+After about a week and a half, we received both re-orders, and tank the gods of Press, they were both okay.
 I have my samples and verified my last tweaks.
 So I brought the product page back online and made the book available to the world again.
 Now to consider marketing initiatives.

 [ Updated 27 October 2022 for narrative clarity ]